futurice/pepperoni-app-kit/docs/SETUP.md

 ## Requirements

 Firstly, you need a Mac computer for iOS development.
 If you want to build an Android app only, you can try [experimental Linux and Windows support](https://facebook.github.io/react-native/docs/linux-windows-support.html).

 These instructions presume an OS X installation.
+Windows users see below.

 Before you get started, make sure you have the following dependencies installed on your machine: